 The 2011-2015 ACS reveals that in 2015 there were 32,714 occupied households in the City, and of those households, 6,000 (18.3 percent) have at least one person 62 or older.
-Of the City households with an elderly person, 28.2 percent are extremely low-income, 15.9 percent are very low-income households, and 14.7 percent are low-income.
-This would mean the City would need to have approximately 3,528 affordable senior housing units available, if providing senior housing for 58.8% of the 6,000 households that have at least one person 62 years of age or older.
+Of the elderly households in the City, 28.2 percent are extremely low-income, 15.9 percent are very low-income households, and 14.7 percent are low-income.
+This would mean the City would need to have approximately 3,528 affordable senior housing units available.
 Based on the above data, there is a need for additional affordable housing for the elderly and frail elderly population in the City.
 The 2017 ACS data shows that 10,903 (32.5 percent) of Mountain View households are single-person households.
 Of the single-person households in the City, 2,789 households (25.6 percent) are persons 65 years and older.